Caring for Christmas Houseplants

 Most flowering houseplants will last longer if kept cool, such as a constant 10°C to 15°C, although poinsettias, gerbera and Christmas cacti like it a little warmer - around 15°C to 21°C. Avoid chills at night (common if plants are displayed on windowsills) and excessive warmth, especially from central heating radiators or open fires.

 Most, but particularly azaleas and cyclamen, are best watered from below by standing the pot in a few centimetres of tepid water, remove and allow to drain before returning to its flowering position.
 Water azaleas with rainwater or deionised water as they hate limey (hard) water.
-The compost should be kept moist, allowing the top to slightly dry out before watering and fed weekly to fortnightly with a liquid houseplant feed while in flower.
+The compost should be kept moist, allowing the top to slightly dry out before watering and a feed weekly to fortnightly with a liquid houseplant feed while in flower.

 Choose a brightly lit spot away from direct sunlight and heat sources.
 Completely remove spent flowers with their stem, by carefully picking off at the base or plants may get botrytis disease (grey mould).
 After flowering, continue watering and feeding until leaves yellow, then reduce watering as the plant becomes dormant for the summer.
 When new growth appears replace the top few centimetres of compost and start regular watering.